tugberkbastepe/tugberkbastepe/README.md

 <h3 align="center"><span color="blue"> AI Engineer @ Kyndryl   </span> & Bsc.
 Mathematics graduate, Bogazici University, #1 state univ. of Turkey</h3>

 ### Hi there 👋
-<p> 🔭 I'm single-handedly building a Q&A LLM chatbot over documents, 100% privately, with no data leaks.
+<p> 🔭 I'm single-handedly building a Q&A LLM chatbot with RAG over documents, 100% privately, with no data leaks.
 Use cases include but are not limited to reducing troubleshooting time (500% and more) spent by IT staff, automating ~70% of the backup & recovery tool Veeam error handling process, and smooth know-how sharing between team members. </p>
 <p>🌱 I’m currently learning Python and its libraries, frameworks, modules, NLP techniques, LLMs, chatbots, Quantum Computing, and AI safety</p>